[Grand Lodge]

 Brussell became interested in conspiracy research in 1963 and is mainly remembered as compiler of a comprehensive index to the Warren Report.
 Roberts claimed an intimate knowledge of a conspiracy dating to 1932 involving Kennedy’s assassination, the Mafia, the CIA and an organization "called MMORDIS - Mouldering Mass Of Rotten Dribbling Infectious Shit" which runs the entire world, controlling the American defense department, the intelligence agencies, and the Vatican.

-There seems to be little question that Roberts wrote the papers that the Skeleton Key to the Gemstone File is based on, although Martin Cannon points out a similarity in writing styles between the Skeleton Key and an article, "Why Was Patty Hearst Kidnapped?", published by Brussell in February 1974 in The Realist.
+There is no question that Roberts wrote the papers that The Skeleton Key to the Gemstone File is based on, although at one time both the authorship of the papers and the Key have been questioned.
+For example, Cannon once pointed out a similarity in writing styles between the Skeleton Key and an article, "Why Was Patty Hearst Kidnapped?", published by Brussell in February 1974 in The Realist.
+But Roberts was a long-time listener to Brussell's radio broadcasts, and Caruana worked closely with Brussell, so there is no mystery there.

 Authorship of the Skeleton Key

-Caruana published Gemstone-based material in a December 1974 Playgirl magazine article entitled "Is Howard Hughes Dead and Buried off a Greek Island."7 The article makes no mention of Bruce Roberts or of the Gemstone Files, and is based largely on "Proof that Pres.
+Caruana published Gemstone-based material in a December 1974 Playgirl magazine article entitled "Is Howard Hughes Dead and Buried off a Greek Island?"8 The article makes no mention of Bruce Roberts or of the Gemstone Files, and is based largely on "Proof that Pres.
 Kennedy Survived Assassination: Chance Photos Show JFK Alive on Skorpios," an article by Greg Watson that appeared in the Canadian tabloid Midnight on October 18, 1971.
-Caruana claims to have known Roberts in 1974 and 1975, and to presently have about 400 photocopied pages of Roberts' correspondence and notes.
+The story was later reprinted in the Weekly World News in 1990.
+In 2005 Caruana claimed to have known Roberts in 1974 and 1975, and, at that time, to have about 400 photocopied pages of Roberts' correspondence and notes.
 Reports—cited by James L. Moore—that she had also claimed to have met him in 1972, or earlier, appear to be unfounded.
-She further claims : "Various versions of the Key have appeared and circulated since the first one I wrote and released, which was dated April 1, 1975.
-I wrote three or four "editions", dated in April, May, and June, of 1975, and either gave them away, or sold them for $3.00, the cost of making copies."8
+She further claimed : "Various versions of the Key have appeared and circulated since the first one I wrote and released, which was dated April 1, 1975.
+I wrote three or four "editions", dated in April, May, and June, of 1975, and either gave them away, or sold them for $3.00, the cost of making copies."9

 Another party to the controversy is Peter Renzo (b.
-1946), who claims to have received a copy of the Gemstone File from an unidentified, dying friend.
-He also claims to be a CIA agent, but makes no claim going back before 1976 when he authored a book based on a heavily-altered version of the Skeleton Key later published in February 1979 by Hustler magazine.
+1946), who claimed to have received a copy of the Gemstone File from an unidentified, dying friend.
+He also claimed to be a CIA agent, but made no claim going back before 1976 when he authored a book based on a heavily-altered version of the Skeleton Key later published in February 1979 by Hustler magazine.
 On 12 August 1980 the tabloid Globe began serializing Renzo’s Gemstone Files, calling them "fantasy".

 Roberts' letters

-There have been two main researchers investigating the Gemstone File and the file’s history.
-Martin Cannon, who appears to have accepted Mae Brussell’s publicly expressed antipathy for the Skeleton Key, believes that Roberts was "an alcoholic with a brain tumor and hallucinations of importance".
+There have been several researchers investigating the Gemstone File and the file’s history, but two stand out.
+Martin J. Cannon, who appears to have accepted Mae Brussell’s publicly expressed antipathy for the Skeleton Key, believes that Roberts was "an alcoholic with a brain tumor and hallucinations of importance".
 He contends—and appears to have demonstrated—that claims made in the 351 pages of the Gemstone Files that he has seen are easily deconstructed and disproven.
 He quotes Daugherty, who wrote on 26 December 1994: "I don't think it’s true.
 It is even hard to find parts of it that are true."
 "The key insight is that there is no integration of it’s narrative into known geopolitical history."
 Earlier, in Lobster Issue 19 (1990) in 'Conspiracy, Conspiracy Theories and Conspiracy Research', Robin Ramsay notes that he had rebutted Gemstone’s central claims in International Times (Vol 4 No 11, 1978).

 The other researcher is Gary Buell who—tongue-in-cheek— claims to be the world’s leading authority on the Gemstone File.
 Like Cannon, Buell accepts Caruana’s authorship—and her claim that the full file was some thousand pages—and believes that Moore may have submitted the Skeleton Key to Hustler before they published it, but that they already had it from other sources.
-Unlike Cannon, although Buell agrees that Roberts was mentally unstable, he is open to the idea that Roberts may have had inside information on John F. Kennedy’s assassination. [gemstone-file.blogspot.com 28/09/2005]
+Although Buell agrees that Roberts was mentally unstable, unlike Cannon he is open to the idea that Roberts may have had inside information on John F. Kennedy’s assassination. [gemstone-file.blogspot.com 28/09/2005]

-Both Buell and Cannon claim to be in possession of photocopies of the 351 pages.
-According to Buell, Caruana obtained her copies of the letters from bookdealer Tom Davis (d.
-01/2002) in 2000, a claim substantiated by Caruana.
+Both Buell and Cannon claim to be in possession of photocopies of the 351 [349 or 352] pages.
+According to Buell, Caruana obtained her copies of the letters in 2000 from bookdealer Tom Davis (c.
+1931-01/2002), a claim corroborated by Caruana.
 Moore and Renzo have also claimed to possess copies.
-Unfortunately, the only available transcriptions of Roberts' correspondence are those "edited" by Caruana.
+Until recently the only available transcriptions of Roberts' correspondence were those "edited" by Caruana.
 These are available as either a CD or a trade paperback, The Gemstone File - A Memoir (see Bibliography).
-To date, no original manuscripts—Roberts is claimed by Caruana to have written in ballpoint pen on lined yellow legal pads—have surfaced, although Buell claims to possess two original pages, written in pencil on unlined paper.
-Buell also claims that his copies of the pages prove that Caruana has edited and bowdlerized Roberts' original text.
-On Tuesday, January 31, 2006 he posted the text of sixty-one pages at realgemstonefile.blogspot.com/.
+To date, no original manuscripts—Roberts is claimed by Caruana to have written in ballpoint pen on lined yellow legal pads—have surfaced, although Buell claims to possess two original pages, written in pencil on unlined paper.14 Buell's copies of the pages show that Caruana has edited and bowdlerized Roberts' original text.
+On Tuesday, 31 January 2006 he posted the text of 352 pages at realgemstonefile.blogspot.com/.

 History of the Gemstone File

-Virginia McCullough, Curator of the Mae Brussell Collection, claims to "have been unable to locate even one letter allegedly written by Bruce Roberts...."
+Bay Area journalist and self-styled curator of the Mae Brussell Collection, Virginia McCullough reports that she has "been unable to locate even one letter allegedly written by Bruce Roberts...."
 Caruana accepts this but also believes that the collection is currently nothing more than an inaccessable stack of cardboard boxes piled in a damp basement.

 Conclusions